manforowicz/resume/resume.typ

 - Designed and built PCBs to power and test microcontrollers on a shared CAN bus.
 - Created an integration test suite that caught bugs in a large embedded C++ codebase.

-=== Computer Science Teaching Assistant --- University of Washington #h(1fr) January 2025 - Present
+=== Computer Science Teaching Assistant --- University of Washington #h(1fr) January 2025 - June 2025

-- Leads discussion sections and grades homework for CSE 351 (Hardware/Software Interface).
+- Led discussion sections and graded homework for CSE 351 (Hardware/Software Interface).
 - Taught hundreds of students the basics of C, Linux, GDB, virtual memory, caching, etc.

+=== Course Design Research Assistant --- University of Washington #h(1fr) June 2025 - Present

+- Helps develop a new course about concurrency with Prof. Tom Anderson.
+- Designs auto-graded assignments to teach asynchronous programming.

 == PROJECTS

-=== CSE Curriculum Designer --- University of Washington #h(1fr) January 2025 - Present

-- Developing new concurrency course with Prof. Tom Anderson.
-- Designs assignments covering key concepts and helps design labs in Rust and C.

 === YouTube educator #h(1fr) 2022 - Present